 Q. Is DSHS doing spraying around the state to kill mosquitoes?

-Q. In addition to being infected by the West Nile virus, what else can cause bird "die-offs"?
+Q. In addition to being infected by West Nile virus, what else can cause bird "die-offs"?

 A. Chemical spills, pesticides, drought, severe weather, and other diseases can cause die-offs in birds.
 To report a die-off of birds, contact the Texas Parks and Wildlife Department's Kills and Spills Team (KAST) at (512) 389-4848.
 For additional information, go to http://www.tpwd.state.tx.us/landwater/water/environconcerns/kills_and_spills/

-Note: the Texas Department of State Health Services (DSHS) does not test birds for West Nile virus.
+Note: The Texas Department of State Health Services (DSHS) does not test birds for West Nile virus.
+However, some local jurisdictions take citizen reports of dead birds and may also do testing.
 Please do not contact DSHS if you find a dead bird.
+You may contact your city or county government to find out if they are taking reports from citizens or testing birds for WNV.
 If you wish to dispose of a bird carcass, wear gloves and dispose of it in the garbage.
 As a reminder, whenever you handle an animal, you should wash your hands.

 Q. What's an arbovirus?